mikegcox/vintagemoto/pages/02.notes/a-motocross-wedding/item.md

 > This story is part counter-story to [So how far can you safely jump a 1984 Suzuki?](http://localhost/vintagemoto.ca/notes/jumping-big-at-charleston)

 Contrary to popular belief, riding Motocross in Atikokan was not the sole reason for having the wedding there.
-My now wife Arren’s parents were both grew up in the nearby city of Thunder Bay.
+My now wife Arren’s parents both grew up in the nearby city of Thunder Bay.
 And so, her extended family, including grandparents whom have difficulties travelling far, reside in Thunder Bay, making Atikokan a central location for family spread out across the country.

 ![wedding day](wedding.jpg){.img-responsive}
 ### My very understanding wife and I on our wedding day.

 In hindsight, I may have spent too many days at the track, which may or may not have caused the last two days before the wedding to be extremely hectic… And stressful.
 I have a very understanding wife.

-For months prior to the wedding I would comment on my Uncle Mike’s posts about his beautifully restored RM, and how I was going to crash it.
+For months prior to the wedding I would comment on my Uncle Mike’s posts about his beautifully restored RM and how I was going to crash it.
 I would say things like, “Wow you guys did a really good job restoring that bike, it looks great!
 I can’t wait to ugly it up at my wedding”.
 In reality, I had no plans of the sort.
 In fact, prior to watching my Dad hit every jump like that, I had already decided to take it easy.

 The last Suzuki I rode, a 2006 RM 250, was not exactly a smooth jumping machine.
 I always seemed to land sideways, or with my front end pointed to the moon, so I had assumed the ‘84 RM would give me the same grief.
 After watching my Dad stretch out the 110 footer, I knew I was going to have to swallow my fear of jumping the old yellow beast, or suffer ridicule from him.